spyker77/fastapi-tdd-docker/README.md

 -   Test coverage increased from 86 to 94%
 -   Gunicorn added to manage the uvicorn
 -   BackgroundTasks replaced witn Celery, Redis and RabbitMQ
+-   Optimised CI/CD pipeline in GitHub Actions
+-   Migrated to the Container registry from the Docker registry

 ### Quick Start